If you are reading this article, chances are you are in need of having a dental crown placement procedure performed by your dentist.

 Acid reflux, known as GERD, is the cause of several problems related to gastrointestinal fluids.
 Which are acid based that travel back up to unintended parts of the body.
 This acid is capable of eating through the lining of your esophagus, as well as eroding the enamel protecting your tooth.

 Following the same principles, the condition known as Bulimia places acid intended to remain in your stomach back up to eat away the enamel of a tooth.
 Finally, a highly acidic diet can prove fatal for the enamel protecting your teeth.

 All of these conditions allow contact between harmful stomach acid and the teeth.
 This acid wears a tooth away to the point where only a small, soft stub remains.
 This in turns, causes the bite to collapse.

 Restoring teeth correctly requires increasing the bite and covering the affected teeth with a crown or crowns.
 So if you think about your dental health, the benefits justify the dental crown cost.

 Regular use of water flossers will go a long way, as well.
 Usually, nothing more substantial is required to prepare the tooth’s surface before placement of a veneer.

 Cracked Tooth Syndrome

 Defined by fractures that occur inside a tooth, there are several conditions capable of being the cause.
+These include:

 These fractures tend to cause severe pain when biting down while chewing your food.
 The chewing process creates pressure on the fracture, causing pain and feeling like your tooth is splitting apart.